mrballcb/php-hce_md5/README.md

 <pre>
 require "hce_md5.class.php";

+/* Instantiate a new object */
 $md5 = new hce_md5($pubKey, $privKey);

-/* Returns a binary blob 16 bytes long, but most apps/urls tend
+/* Returns a binary blob 16 bytes long, but most apps/urls tend to
- * to deal with the base64 encoded version, so convert it. */
+ * deal with the base64 encoded version, so convert it afterwards. */
 $encrypted = $md5->hce_block_encrypt($plaintext);
 $b64encrypted = base64_encode($encrypted);

-$md5 = new hce_md5($pubKey, $privKey);
-/* Assuming the incoming value is base64, convert it to a binary
+/* Assuming the incoming value is base64, convert it to a binary blob
- * blob and decrypt it.
-The returned value will not be base64
+ * and decrypt it.
+The returned value will not be base64 encoded. */
- * encoded. */
 $to_decrypt = base64_decode($b64encrypted);
 $decrypted = $md5->hce_block_decrypt($to_decrypt);

-// At this point, $decrypted is equal to original $plaintext
+/* At this point, $decrypted is equal to original $plaintext */
 </pre>